Huron Valley State Bank: Bank Branches

 In August 2005, the first Huron Valley State Bank branch opened its doors to the public.
-The Main Street Branch was located in the Mill Valley Center, across the street from the Flat Iron Building, at 525 North Main Street.
-This location housed the entirety of the bank's operations until the opening of the Main Street Lending Center in 2012 which relocated the loan department.
+The Main Street branch was located in the Mill Valley Center at 525 North Main Street.
+The singular branch housed the entirety of the bank's operations until the opening of the bank's first Lending Center in 2012.

-In October 2008, after outgrowing the location and gaining independence from CFC, the main office was relocated to its current home in the south side of Milford on Milford Road.
-The bank's operations stayed in the branch until the opening of the Financial Center in 2018.
-With the opening of the center, most of the bank's operations and loan departments were consolidated into one building.
+In October 2008, the retail branch was relocated to its current home in the south side of Milford on South Milford Road.
+The majority of the bank's operations remained in this branch until the opening of the Financial Center in 2018.

-Later in 2008, following the acquisition of a closed Fifth Third Bank Branch, the Milford location was accompanied by a second branch in Highland on M-59 and Duck Lake Road.
+In November of 2008, following the acquisition of a closed Fifth Third Bank Branch, the Milford location was accompanied by a second branch.
+The branch is located in Highland on the southeast corner of the M-59 and Duck Lake Road intersection.